andreabonvini/Notes/Advanced_Signals/Cerutti/Time-Frequency.md

 (From now on we'll use the term $W_{xx}(t,f)$ instead of $TFR(t,\omega)$)

 This distribution was originally introduced by *Wigner* (1932) in the field of quantum mechanics and successively applied to signal analysis by *Ville* (1948).
-It plays a fundamental role among the quadratic time-frequency distributions and it is a fundamental part of the *Cohen class* ( *we'll talk about that in the next question*).
+It plays a fundamental role among the quadratic time-frequency distributions and it is a fundamental part of the *Cohen class* ( *we'll talk about that later*).

 For a *linear chirp* (a signal whose instantaneous frequency varies linearly with time according to $ f_x(t) =f_0 + \alpha t $ ) it can be shown that
 $$
 W_{xx}(t,f) = \delta[t,f-f_x(t)]
 $$
-(Dimostration at page 237 of the book)
+(Dimostration at page $237$ of *Cerutti*'s book)

 and the *WV* is a line in the $t-f$ plane, concentrated at any instant around the instantaneous frequency of the signal.
 From a practical point of view, this property shows that the representation is able to correctly localize (jointly in *time* and *frequency*) a sinusoidal component whose properties are varying with time.